Rollins Pass Road Status

 View CAIC Avalanche Backcountry Forecasts for the region encompassing Rollins Pass; official backcountry avalanche forecasts are issued each afternoon by 4:30pm daily from November through May.
 Per CAIC, “Each forecast will have avalanche danger ratings for three elevation bands and two days, as well as up to three avalanche problems….
 The afternoon forecast will have this information for the following two days.
 So the forecast issued on Friday afternoon will have danger ratings and problems for Saturday and Sunday.
 Don’t worry, we’ll still be in the office each day at 4:00 AM.
 If it snows a lot more, or a lot less, than we expect, we’ll update the backcountry products.
 Whether you plan your backcountry outing over pint glasses or coffee mugs, there will always be a valid forecast.”

 For more avalanche resources from CAIC, including how to find avalanche training courses, how to use the avalanche forecast, and other avalanche education resources, please tap here.
+Always monitor snow conditions and exercise extra caution on steep slopes, above timberline, and while navigating through drainages.

 More Winter Resources: CAIC Avalanche Field Reports | CAIC Colorado Avalanche Accidents | CAIC Avalanche Explorer Map